Deano10134/phase-1-practice-interacting-with-the-dom/README.md

 ### Getting Started

 To begin, comment out the script tag linking to `js/index.min.js` in the html file.
-This will "shut off" the existing behaviors so you can begin recreating them, using the `js/challenge.js` file to write your code.
+This will "shut off" the existing behaviours so you can begin recreating them, using the `js/challenge.js` file to write your code.
 You can see the `<script>` tag that loads this file just after the one for `index.min.js`.